WP2.3 Component Survey

 If completing jointly (Pilot Lead + Technical Buddy), list both names.

-Q2.4Which release of the deployEMDS technical stack is your pilot site currently working with?
+Q1.4Which release of the deployEMDS technical stack is your use case currently working with?

 If relevant, specify which release version(s) or branch(es) you are using, or any custom setup.